Menu

 This annual achievement award was established in 2016 to honor the memory and legacy of Dr. Mitchell A. Baran, founder and former Chairman of Monaghan Medical Corporation (USA) and the Trudell Medical Group (Global).
 The companies and their affiliates are leading innovators in the evidence-based delivery of aerosolized medications and airway clearance therapies, as well as other medical devices and services.

-Throughout his long and distinguished career, Dr. Baran was unwavering in his commitment to the necessity of basing product development and subsequent application on a foundation of established scientific evidence, coupled with the clinical expertise of those using such devices.
-Respiratory devices developed under his tenure have had an impact on patient’s health in the US and across the globe.
+Throughout his long and distinguished career, Dr. Mitchell Baran was unwavering in his commitment to the necessity of basing respiratory care product development, and subsequent application, on a foundation of established scientific evidence, coupled with the clinical expertise of those using such products.
+As result, respiratory devices developed under his tenure have had an impact on patient’s health in the US and around the globe.

-An endowment has been established with the American Respiratory Care Foundation (ARCF) to recognize and honor individuals demonstrating clinical excellence and leadership in advocating and promoting the use of evidence-based, clinically sound practices for the delivery of aerosolized medications and/or the application of non-pharmacologic airway clearance therapies.
+An endowment has been established with the American Respiratory Care Foundation (ARCF) to recognize and honor individuals demonstrating clinical excellence and advocacy for evidence-based, clinically sound practices for aerosolized medication delivery and/or the application of non-pharmacologic airway clearance therapies.

-In the year the award is bestowed, recipients will receive a cash prize of $2,500, an engraved crystal trophy, round-trip coach airfare with two nights lodging and registration, to the Annual Congress of The American Association for Respiratory Care (AARC).
+In the year the award is bestowed, recipients will receive a cash prize of $2,500, an engraved crystal trophy, round-trip coach airfare, with two nights lodging and registration to the annual International Congress of The American Association for Respiratory Care (AARC).

 Eligibility and Nominating Procedure: